Mbutler22/Wine-Physiochemical-Analysis/README.md

 ## Red Wine Visualizations

 The first Dashboard describes various parameters which defines quality of red wine.
-The quality of red wine is categorized as strong, medium and light on the basis of alcohol content and various parameters responsible in defining the quality as Strong, Medium and Light.
+The quality of red wine is categorized as strong, medium and light on the basis of alcohol content and on various parameters responsible for categoriing red wine  as Strong, Medium and Light.

 <img width="1055" src="https://user-images.githubusercontent.com/81253160/141364906-1240357e-24a1-4dce-b1c0-5d07bde01c0d.png">

-Second Dashboard defines the Quality of Red Wine on various chemical parameters and their correlation with quality.
+Second Dashboard describes the Quality of Red Wine on various chemical parameters and their correlation with quality.

 <img width="1055" src="https://user-images.githubusercontent.com/81253160/141365162-c353022b-d99f-4a4c-9e9d-effeea4e6cc0.png">